 - Keep tires properly inflated and use only recommended size. - Operating a vehicle with the wheels out of alignment will reduce fuel economy. - Use recommended engine oil.
 Refer to Lubricant Specifications. - Perform all regularly scheduled maintenance items.
-Follow the recommended maintenance schedule and owner maintenance checks found in your vehicle maintenance guide and or service guide.
+Follow the recommended maintenance schedule and owner maintenance checks found in your vehicle Scheduled Maintenance Guide.